Earth Notes: About Earth Notes aka EOUUpdated 2021-08-06 15:42 GMT.

 From aerogel and LEDs to iButtons and thermal imaging, you should see some of the fun I've been having!

-Why Can You Trust Earth Notes?
+Why Can Earth Notes Be Trusted?

 Earth Notes aims to be clear, honest, accurate and transparent.

 Earth Notes is all about reducing climate change.
-Even unpalatable ideas may need to be considered to that end.
+Even unpalatable ideas may need to be considered, to that end.
 Views may change over time as evidence accumulates.
 Articles will be updated as appropriate to reflect those changes.
 Earth Notes will continue to report these "inconvientent truths", annoying nuances and real uncertainties as necessary.

 Who Uses Earth Notes And Its Ideas?